wickedgoodruby/rfp-2013/mike-nicholaides.vim-for-ruby-developers.md

 I have been using Vim since it became popular in the Ruby community a few years ago.
 After a few failed attempts to switch from TextMate, I finally “got” it and I've been using it productively ever since.

 ### Additional Notes ###

 I gave this as a lightning talk for Philly.rb.

+This talk would work as a full-length talk or a lightning talk.

 ## Social ##